Aether scalar tensor theory: Linear stability on Minkowski space: Acknowledgments

 \section{Acknowledgments}

-C. Skordis acknowledges support from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC Grant Agreement n.
-617656 ``Theories and Models of the Dark Sector: Dark Matter, Dark Energy and Gravity'' and from the European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (MSMT) (Project CoGraDS - CZ.02.1.01/0.0/0.0/15003/0000437).
-T. Zlosnik is supported by the Grant Agency of the Czech Republic GACR grant 20-28525S.
+C. S. acknowledges support from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC Grant Agreement No. 617656 ``Theories and Models of the Dark Sector: Dark Matter, Dark Energy and Gravity'' and from the European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (MSMT) (Project CoGraDS--CZ.02.1.01/0.0/0.0/15003/0000437).
+T. Z. is supported by the Grant Agency of the Czech Republic GACR Grant No. 20-28525S.